godswillokokon/firebase-memo/README.md

 ## Features in this project are :
-* Simple single page web app
+* Simple single page web app.
-* Firebase database
+* Firebase database.
-* Firebase cloud functions
+* Firebase cloud functions.
+* Firebase hosting.

 ## Conclusion
 * Quick Recap on what was built.